TheOnlyMrCat/runscript/README.md

 !
 Multi-line comments do not exist
 !
 Comments can only appear outside of blocks

 !
 Global block.
-Runs after target block
+Runs after the specified target block with the same build phase
 ##
 echo Normal shell commands go here echo Supports $VARIABLES and $(echo subcommands)